mariokorf/hands-on-workshops/102_mobile_app.md

 There are two ways to access Salesforce1: using a downloadable app or a mobile browser app.
 First, you need to be able to access Salesforce1:

 - To use the downloadable app, use your mobile device’s browser to go to www.salesforce.com/mobile, select the appropriate platform, and download Salesforce1.
-- To enable the mobile browser app, from Setup click **Mobile Administration **&gt; **Salesforce1**, and then **Enable the Salesforce mobile browser app**.
+- To enable the mobile browser app, from Setup click **Mobile Administration &gt; Salesforce1**, and then **Enable the Salesforce mobile browser app**.
 Now, when you navigate to login.salesforce.com from your mobile browser, Salesforce will recognize that you’re working from a mobile device and redirect you to the Salesforce1 mobile browser app.

-##Step 2: Try Out the Mobile App##

 1. Open Salesforce1 from your mobile device.
 2. Enter your Salesforce credentials and tap Log in to Salesforce.